bcgov/MyGovBC-notification-server/docs/_docs/overview.md

 NotifyBC, designed to be a microservice, doesn't use ACL to secure API calls.
 Instead, it classifies incoming requests into admin and user types according to following criteria:

 * If the request bears SiteMinder header, it is a user request;
-* (planned) If the source ip is in the admin ip list, it's an admin request.
+* If the source ip is in the admin ip list, it's an admin request.

 An admin request carries full authorization whereas user request has limited access.
 For example, a user request is not allowed to